Search

 2. Report the hours of service completed by you and others as part of your project planning and implementation.

 3. Obtain final signatures from the project beneficiary representative and your Scoutmaster indicating their agreement that the project objectives have been met.
-Keep in mind that, even if your beneficiary is in agreement, a substantive change in your project scope must be reviewed by those who originally approved the project to ensure that it is still acceptable for meeting the requirements for your Eagle rank.
+Keep in mind that, even if your beneficiary is in agreement, a substantive change in your project scope must be reviewed by those who originally approved the project, to ensure that it is still acceptable for meeting the requirements for your Eagle rank.

 4. Attach to your report all the supporting documentation associated with the project.
-This includes photos, receipts, letters, thank you notes, news articles, and any other related items.
+This includes photos, receipts, letters, thank-you notes, news articles, and any other related items.

-An Eagle candidate must prepare a binder summarizing Scouting activities that have culminated in his/her candidacy for this highest rank.
+An Eagle candidate must prepare a binder summarizing Scouting activities that have culminated in candidacy for this highest rank.
 After the application and attachments have been completed, reviewed, and certified by the candidate, the Scoutmaster, and the troop committee, the binder is submitted to the Crossroads of America Council office.
 The council Eagle Processor will review dates, ranks, signatures, and other details to ensure candidacy requirements have been met, and will forward the binder to the District Eagle Advancement Chairperson.

 The checklist used by the council Eagle Processor may be found here.

-Reference forms and letters are to be sent directly to the Council service center, not via the candidate.
+Reference forms and letters are to be sent directly to the Council Service Center, not via the candidate.

 Items NOT required: